oroinc/documentation/user/back-office/products/product-attributes/index.rst

       "**Filterable**","Defines whether a dedicated filter is available for the attribute in the storefront."
       "**Filter By**","Defines the type of filtering to be applied to the attribute:

-       - *Fuzzy search* --- Find the exactly matching text and similar words.
+       - *Fulltext search* --- Find the exactly matching text and similar words.
 This type of filtering helps find the required values even if the entered text contains typos or incomplete words.
        - *Exact value* --- Look for the values that exactly match the entered text."

       "**Sortable**","Defines whether sorting is available for the attribute in the storefront.